 You are obviously coming to university to study!
 Your course will give you a great opportunity to meet people who are into the same things as you.
 Tutorials and lectures are a great way to get chatting to people, so make that effort on day one.
 There are also opportunities for group work in a lot of courses; which is a great chance to work together.

-It’s understandable if all the new people tire you out or leave you feeling overwhelmed but try your best to get stuck in – you’ll thank yourself for it!
+It’s understandable if all the new people tire you out or leave you feeling overwhelmed so find a balance that works for you.
+You’ll pick up friends either way!